 This point ties in nicely with the point above.
 One way to reduce your monthly repayments at least is to combine all your credit card debt into one manageable debt.
 This could be achieved by taking out a Personal Loan and transferring all your card debt to it.
 This will most likely reduce your overall interest, as well as having only one monthly payment to make on the loan.
 If you spread the loan out over several years, you can effectively halve the amount of money you were making in repayments on all those cards.

 Debt consolidation is a financial strategy that’s become increasingly popular and well worth looking into if you find yourself drowning in debt and struggling to make the repayments.
+With a good debt consolidation strategy, refinancing could even help you pay a 200k student loan debt faster.

 #3 – Create a Budget and Don’t Deviate From It